unixunion/deblox-deployer/README.md

 vertx.eventBus().send("deblox.deployer.deploy", jo, myHandler);
 ```

-All deployment requests are replied to if they were sent instead of published to the queue.
-All deploy / undeploy results are published to the `address`.reports queue.
+Deployment requests can be 'sent' in which case ONLY one node will get that message and process it, or they can be 'published' to the entire cluster in which case ALL nodes will act on the message.

+Nodes report event results back to the reports queue.

 ### Deployment Requests